BP warns TNK-BP bosses, partners on governance - sources

-LONDON BP (BP.L) has asked executives and fellow shareholders in its Russian oil joint venture TNK-BP TNPB.MM to stop taking decisions the British group believes need board approval, according to two sources familiar with the matter.
+LONDON BP (BP.L) has said executives and fellow shareholders in its Russian oil joint venture TNK-BP TNPB.MM should stop taking decisions which the British group believes need board approval, according to two sources familiar with the matter.

-The request, in a letter sent to TNK-BP this week, exposes continued tension between BP, Alfa-Access-Renova (AAR), the other co-owner of the Russian oil company, and its management, following BP's announcement three weeks ago that it may sell out.
+The letter, sent to TNK-BP this week, exposed fraught tension between BP, Alfa-Access-Renova - the other co-owner of the Russian oil company, and its management following BP's announcement it may sell out.

-AAR, owned by four oligarchs, joined forces with BP to create TNK-BP in 2003.
-Relationships have been rocky for years, with each accusing the other of breaking a confidential shareholder agreement.
+AAR, owned by four oligarchs, and BP joined forces in TNK-BP in 2003.
+Relationships have been rocky with each accusing the other of breaking a confidential shareholder agreement.

-BP's attempt to pursue a new Russian venture with state controlled Rosneft widened the rift, and earlier this month, BP said it had received expressions of interest for its stake and may sell.

-Sources said Rosneft parent Rosneftgaz ROSNG.UL could buy the stake, allowing the Kremlin to reassert more control over the oil sector.
+Earlier this month, BP said it had received expressions of interest for its stake in TNK-BP and would look to sell.
+Sources said Rosneftgaz ROSNG.UL could buy the stake, allowing the Kremlin to reassert its control over the oil sector.

-BP's letter arrived in Moscow just ahead of a visit to institutional investors in London by one of AAR's owners, Mikhail Fridman, to tout his own plans for the future structure of the TNK-BP, Russia's third largest oil producer.
+BP's letter arrived just ahead of a visit to institutional investors in London by one of AAR's owners, Mikhail Fridman, to tout his plans for a future structure of the TNK-BP, Russia's third largest oil producer.

 On Thursday, the Financial Times quoted people familiar with the matter as saying Fridman had proposed two scenarios.